 In addition to my book last year on Howard Hawks, I have also published on the director's To Have and Have Not in an article about the politics of racial representation and musical performance in America as a wartime democracy (in Graham Lock and David Murray, eds., Thriving On a Riff: Jazz and Blues Influences in African American Literature and Film).
 I have also written on adaptation, on Alan Sillitoe's Saturday Night and Sunday Morning (Adaptation: The Journal Of Literature and Screen Studies), and on the American corporation in Billy Wilder's The Apartment (Journal of Popular Film and Television).

 I have also written several shorter pieces, most recently, 'First Edition' in Neil Fulwood and David Sillitoe, eds., More Raw Material: Work Inspired by Alan Sillitoe (Nottingham: Lucifer Press, 2015), 133-34.
 Other pieces include 'All the King's Men' and 'Dolly Parton' in Allison Graham and Sharon Monteith, eds., The New Encyclopedia of Southern Culture, Media (University of North Carolina Press, 2011), 185-6, 330-1; 'Nat King Cole' and 'Wynton Marsalis' in Henry Louis Gates Jr and Evelyn Brooks Higginbotham, eds., African American Lives (Oxford University Press, 2004), 179-81, 559-60.

-I've also contributed several entries to The Grove Dictionary of American Music (2nd edition) on American composers and songwriters, jazz musicians, record labels, and film-related subjects (Oxford University Press, forthcoming, 2012).
+In addition, I've contributed many entries to The Grove Dictionary of American Music (2nd edition) on American composers and songwriters, jazz musicians, record labels, and film-related subjects (Oxford University Press, 2013).